-PURPOSE: To support Sustainable Harvest International in its mission to provide farming families in Central America with training and tools to overcome poverty while restoring our planet’s tropical forests.
+The Purpose: To support Sustainable Harvest International in its mission to provide farming families in Central America with training and tools to overcome poverty while restoring our planet’s tropical forests.

-WORK PROJECTS: Planting vegetable gardens, building tree nurseries, building wood-conserving stoves, planting trees, implementing erosion control measures, building rice patty and fish pond systems.
+Work Projects: Planting vegetable gardens, building tree nurseries, building wood-conserving stoves, planting trees, implementing erosion control measures, building rice patty and fish pond systems.

-COST: Trip fee is $1500 (excluding air fare) Deposit of $300 is due February 1, 2013.
+Cost: Trip fee is $1500 (excluding air fare).
+Deposit of $500 is due November 20.